Resilient Rivers

 Science-based collaboration and innovation...

-Holly's work has focused on sustainable water management for America's western rivers during her 35-year career with The Nature Conservancy.
-She worked closely with rural communities to develop regional hydrologic monitoring programs, nature based solutions, plan for land and water protection, and develop regional groundwater recharge and protection programs.
+Holly's work has focused on sustainable water management for America's western rivers throughout her 35-year career with The Nature Conservancy.
+She collaborated closely with rural communities to develop regional hydrologic monitoring programs and nature-based solutions, plans for land and water protection, and supported the establishment of regional groundwater recharge and protection programs that enhance climate change resilience.

 Social Media